 Cook pre made tamales or reheat cooked tamales in a pan

-There are some things that we can always count on come the holidays, one of them is the abundance of tamales.
-A chicken tamale on a plate next to some rice and beans says it all.
-And because they’re made in large batches, we tend to have a lot of tamales left over for the following days.
-Luckily, we’ve basically perfected the art of reheating cooked tamales.
+There are some things that we can always count on come the holidays, one of them is the abundance of tamales and having to reheat tamales.
+A homemade chicken tamale on a plate next to some rice and beans says it all, and pan fried tamales are also great to have for breakfast!
+Nothing says recalentado like frying leftover tamale and eggs.

 Start with some cooked tamales.
 Whether they’re homemade or store bought, try to stick with an authentic recipe.
 During the year, we either order from someone who makes them at their home, or we buy Del Real Foods tamales from the refrigerated section at our local supermarket.
 They’re available in chicken, pork, sweet corn and cheese & green chile.

-Add oil to the pan.
+- Add oil to the pan.
 Enough so that it coats the bottom of the pan and comes up just a bit.

-Remove the husks and add the tamales to the hot pan.
+- Remove the husks and add the tamales to the hot pan.
 Fry on until browned on each side.